Computability of the Channel Reliability Function and Related Bounds: Introduction

 \section{Introduction}

-Shannon laid the foundations of information theory in his 1948 paper \cite{S48}, characterizing important properties of communication channels.
+In \cite{S48}, C. Shannon laid the foundations of information theory by characterizing important mathematical properties of communication channels.
 Given a transmission rate $R$ less than the capacity $C$ of the channel, the probability of an erroneous decoding with respect to an optimal code decreases exponentially fast for increasing code-length \(n\in\NN\).
-Shannon introduced the channel reliablity function \(E(R)\) as the exponent of this exponential decrease in dependence of the transmission rate \(R\).
+Shannon introduced the channel reliability function \(E(R)\) as the exponent of this exponential decrease in dependence of the transmission rate \(R\).

 It is a high priority goal in information theory to find a closed form expression for the channel reliability function.
-This formula should be a simple computation determined by the parameters of the communication task.
+This formula should be computable and completely determined by the parameters of the communication task.
 Of course, we must specify what a closed form expression is.
-In \cite{C99} by Chow and in \cite{BC13} by Borwein and Crandall, examples for specifications are given.
-In all the approaches in \cite{C99} and \cite{BC13}, the closed form representation is always coupled with the fact that the corresponding functions can be computed algorithmically using a digital computer.
+In \cite{C99} by Chow and in \cite{BC13} by Borwein and Crandall different approaches to define closed form expressions are discussed.
+In all the approaches in \cite{C99} and \cite{BC13}, the different forms representations are always satisfy the properties that the corresponding functions can be computed algorithmically using a digital computer.
 This can be done in a very precise manner, depending on the inputs from their domain of definition.